SuleimanFarah/sunpy/GSoC/2018/GSoC-2018-prateekiiest.md

 * I have my semester exams from around 22nd of April to 1 May.
 So I will not be able to contribute much time to the project work during this time.
 Still I will try to devote 2-3 hours during the weekdays to do my work.

-* SunPy is the only organization and this project is the only project that I have applied for.
+* SunPy is the only organization and I am applying for another project in SunPy.

 * * *